tseth4/devlog23/_posts/2024-01-29-understanding-the-knapsack-problem.md

 2. Value
 3. Capacity

-Well give these values to make this more concrete
+Lets give these values to make this more concrete

 ```jsx
 Weight = [5, 4, 6, 2, 3]